For years, I tried to convince myself that I had two problems:

 Well, to be clear, binge eating (the behavior) existed, but we didn’t know that it was an eating disorder that could be treated — or even what to call it.
 It wasn’t until recently (2013) that binge eating disorder even had a diagnosis.

-Binge eating disorder in childhood is real
+Binge eating in childhood

 As a child, my doctors just thought I was a “growing girl” or that I’d level out after puberty.
 But my weight was off the charts.